A Tale of Two Sisters …

 Burnt into my memory forever is the next morning when my dad awoke me to tell of the deadly accident.
 To this day, I don’t know how he did it, telling his two youngest sons (my 9-year-old brother Charlie slept on my floor that night) so dreadful a story.

-During his long medical career, dad had to make many difficult decisions and deliver a lot of very bad news, but I don’t think he ever faced a more gut-wrenching task then on that fall morning.
+During his long medical career, dad delivered lots of very bad news, but I don’t think he ever faced a more gut-wrenching task then on that fall morning.
 And what I remember most is that he did it all while in a suit and tie.
 I believe it was his stab at normalcy — on the worst day of his life.

 Alice Ward Kelly was born on October 27, 1953 at Riverview Hospital in Red Bank, NJ, when by then our growing family had moved to Monmouth Beach.

-She also had a charmed life as a youngster.
+She too had a charmed life as a youngster.
 Alice was a good Catholic girl (embodying their teachings of hope, compassion, love, and faith) who rode horses (displaying elegance with flair) became a very good nurse (our doctor dad said she did it all on her own), and had designs on going to medical school (perhaps she could have healed our family?).
-This was all before age 22.
+All before age 22.

 Alice liked action, liked working in the intensive care unit at a very busy Riverview Hospital in Red Bank.
 In less than a year she made a strong impression.
 My father once explained to me why Alice was such a good nurse.
 It’s high praise.
 He remarked that she was necessarily smart and driven but also possessed in abundance the one trait needed by all worthy healers — “she cared about people.”